Make homemade soap using herbs & flowers

 Mixing dried flowers into soap batter will often turn the flower petals brown.
 This is sadly the case for flowers such as rose petals and lavender but and exception to the rule is calendula.
 It holds it’s sunny yellow or orange color indefinitely.

 You can also use dried flowers to make a tea that is used in place of the water in a soap recipe.
 Most of the time the color of flower petal infusions won’t hold up in soap recipes but its possible that some therapeutic properties will survive.
+This is debatable though.

 Some dried flowers can be infused into oil.
 Calendula flowers come in both yellow and orange and I find the orange petals infuse beautifully into olive pomace oil and other light colored oils.
 You can use this colored oil to form the main soaping oils in your recipe and naturally color your soap.